litphp/litphp/docs/air-dynamic.md

 ## Delegate

-Register delegated container with `$container->setDelegateContainer($delegatedContainer)`.
+Register delegate container with `$container->setDelegateContainer($delegatedContainer)`.
 This provide a way to integrate with other PSR-11 compliant container.
-In air, we simplified the lookup precedence rule as **local => recipe => delegate** (will talk about recipe very soon), that means delegated container are working as a (optional) fallback.
+In air, we simplified the lookup precedence rule as **local => recipe => delegate**, that means delegated container are working as a (optional) fallback.
 When air failed to find local entry & recipe of a key, if there's a delegated container, air will try to find entry from it before complaining not found.

-##